TACC/Lmod/doc/03-internal-working.md

        }
     }

-With the mix of quotes and commas it is difficult something like that directly, especially in C-shell.
-So Lmod serializes the table similarily to what is shown above but without spaces and newlines removed.
+With the mix of quotes and commas, it is difficult something like that directly, especially in C-shell.
+So Lmod serializes the table, but with spaces and newlines removed.
 Then that text is base64 encoded and stored in variables named _ModuleTable001_, _ModuleTable002_, etc in blocks of 256 characters.
-When Lmod starts, it grabs those env. vars and puts them together to base64 decodes them to recover the current state of the modules loaded.
-So when Level 0 stated that the export statement was created by Lmod, it left out that the Module Table was also printed out.
+When Lmod starts, it grabs those environment variables and puts them together  and then executes a base64 decodes them to recover the current state of the modules loaded.

 To see the current module table you can do: